 Other Scheduling Factors

-Once the retail manager has established what the store needs and how much staffing it can afford, he/she may notice other issues that arise and effect the scheduling.
-These are the human factors.
+Once the retail manager has established what the store needs and how much staffing it can afford, they may notice other issues that arise and affect the scheduling.
+These are human factors.

-Personal issues among staff such as the lack of reliable transportation, illnesses, and child care problems can occur.
-As new employees are hired and added to the schedule, the ability and responsibility of each worker also becomes a test of the scheduling process.
+Personal issues among staff such as the lack of reliable transportation, illnesses, and childcare problems can occur.
+As new employees are hired and added to the schedule, the ability and responsibility of each worker also become a test of the scheduling process.

 - Monthly calendar